alnoki/AAAAAA/doc/dev-guide/environment/index.rst

 Before you begin, you will need
 :std:doc:`Miniconda <conda:user-guide/install/download>`, which will
 give you access to :xref:`Python` and :xref:`Anaconda`.
-If you participated in the :ref:`quick start <quickstart>` guide, then you should already have :std:doc:`Miniconda <conda:user-guide/install/download>`
+If you participated in the :ref:`quickstart <quickstart>` guide, then you should already have :std:doc:`Miniconda <conda:user-guide/install/download>`

 Any configurations, settings, and tools that you might need are described